ApexRMS/stconnect/docs/index.md

 ### *ST-Connect* is an open-source [SyncroSim](https://syncrosim.com/download/){:target="_blank"} Base Package for forecasting landscape connectivity.

 **ST-Connect** uses a pipeline approach to chain together spatially-explicit models of landscape change and habitat connectivity.
+By including [ST-Sim](http://docs.stsim.net/){:target="_blank"} in the pipeline, **ST-Connect** is able to forecast landscape dynamics, projecting changes in both vegetation and land use.
+This package also makes use of [Circuitscape](https://circuitscape.org/){:target="_blank"}, which uses algorithms from electronic circuit theory to predict connectivity in heterogenous landscapes.
 <br>
 <img align="middle" style="padding: 3px" width="350" src="assets/images/pipeline-1.PNG">
 <br>